Service Worker Registration Patterns

 Production Monitoring Checklist

-• Implement exponential backoff for failed subscribe() retries to avoid rate-limiting by push gateways.
+• Implement exponential backoff for failed subscribe() retries to avoid rate-limiting by push gateways; the retry logic & backoff strategies guide formalizes the schedule.

 Common Pitfall Mitigations